omar-nafea/FullStack/React_Basics/4_DynamicEvents&UsingAssets.md

 There are other ways to tackle these problems.
 An example of a viable alternative is SSR (Server-side rendering).
 With SSR, React components are rendered to HTML on the server, and the visitor downloads the finished HTML code.
 An alternative to SSR is client-side rendering, which downloads the index.html file and then lets React inject its own code into a dedicated HTML element (the root element in create-react-app).
 In this course, you’ve only worked with client-side rendering.
 Sometimes, you can combine client-side rendering and server-side rendering.
 This approach results in what’s referred to as isomorphic apps.

+### Audio and Video

+You can use the readily available HTML5 video tag to load a local video asset to your React app.
+Like loading an image or any other kind of asset file, you can just declare a variable somewhere above a component's return statement and then add it as a JSX expression to the SRC attribute.

+However, this approach might not work as easily with some major providers of video content, such as one of the several social media and social video sharing platforms.
+In that case, you have the option of rolling out your own solutions.

+This may be a bit more involved than just adding a video tag to an app.
+It might depend on the specific instructions on how a given social media platform recommends that you embed the video and audio assets into websites.
+Very often, you'd get a code snippet that you can copy and paste.

+However, a specific implementation might be slightly different because you would, for example, like to add it as a separate React component.
+You might be wondering, why do you want to prepare it as a separate component?
+One of the reasons is that you'd be able to easily switch one video with another by passing the unique ID of a given video as a prop.
+You can then control the video output that way.

+So far, you've learned about two ways of adding videos to your apps.
+The first method involves just serving a local video using the video element, and the second method is using embedded third-party videos.
+There's another approach you may consider, namely using a third-party NPM package to streamline the process of adding videos to your app.

 ### Media packages

 You’ll learn how to install the reactjs-media npm package: https://www.npmjs.com/package/react-player